Find out about living with breast cancer surgery, how you might feel, and who can help.

 Talk through your treatment with your surgeon and breast care nurse before your operation.
 It can help you deal with things later on.
 If you let your surgeon know that you want to have the complete picture, they will be honest with you.

-Some people find this reassuring, but it isn't helpful for everyone.
+Some people find it reassuring to talk to people who have had similar experiences but it isn't helpful for everyone.
 Your surgeon or breast care nurse might be able to put you in touch with someone who has had a similar operation.

 Looking in the mirror